loadero/loadero-python/README.md

 ##### Checking metrics

-Loadero tests collect various different metrics from CPU, RAM and network usage to video and audio quality indicators.
+Loadero tests collects various different metrics from CPU, RAM and network usage to video and audio quality indicators.
 Loadero organizes these metrics with metric base paths - a path like string that uniquely identifies metric data.
 For example CPU usage metric data is described by the metric base path